 My book It Takes Blood and Guts will be released as a paperback in September and Skunk Anansie are set to tour in 2022… we’re going to make 36 live dates all across Europe and the UK in 2022.
 Also, our new song Piggy has just been released!

-★ If you love music from the 1990s, you may also like our interviews with Tom Higgenson of Plain White T’s (remember Hey There Delilah?), The Offspring, Maxim of The Prodigy, The Brand New Heavies, Skye Edwards from Morcheeba and electronic music legend Moby who also performed for the Dalai Lama and also talked about Tibet
+★ If you love music from the 1990s and 2000s, you may also like our interviews with Tom Higgenson of Plain White T’s (remember Hey There Delilah?), The Offspring, Maxim of The Prodigy, The Brand New Heavies, Skye Edwards from Morcheeba and electronic music legend Moby who also performed for the Dalai Lama and also talked about Tibet

 ★ For more opinions about Brexit, also see our interviews with the author of Trainspotting Irvine Welsh, legendary Genesis guitarist Steve Hackett, Amy Macdonald, Sex Pistols’ Glen Matlock, Jah Wobble, Stephen Emmer, Imelda May, Suzi Quatro, HM Johnsen, Ozark Henry, and Katrina from Katrina and The Waves

 ★ Prince’s musical director of 20 years Morris Hayes, Mr ‘American Pie’ Don McLean and US concert promoter Danny Zelisko have also widely discussed American society and issues in our interviews